superbrothers/kubernetes-docs/kubectl_apply.md

       --openapi-patch                   If true, use openapi to calculate diff when the openapi presents and the resource can be found in the openapi spec.
 Otherwise, fall back to use baked-in types. (default true)
   -o, --output string                   Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-as-json|jsonpath-file.
       --overwrite                       Automatically resolve conflicts between the modified and live configuration by using values from the modified configuration (default true)
-      --prune                           Automatically delete resource objects, including the uninitialized ones, that do not appear in the configs and are created by either apply or create --save-config.
+      --prune                           Automatically delete resource objects, that do not appear in the configs and are created by either apply or create --save-config.
 Should be used with either -l or --all.
       --prune-whitelist stringArray     Overwrite the default whitelist with <group/version/kind> for --prune -R, --recursive                       Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
   -l, --selector string                 Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)